-The Dune reboot is currently in post-production.
+Dune will be split into two movies.
 Villeneuve produces with Mary Parent and Cale Boyter, with Brian Herbert, Byron Merritt, Thomas Tull and Kim Herbert serving as executive producers.
 Villeneuve is directing and co-writing the script with Eric Roth and Jon Spaihts.
-The movie filmed in Budapest, Hungary, and Jordan.
+The first movie filmed in Budapest, Hungary, and Jordan.

 Hans Zimmer scored the film.
 Villeneuve has also enlisted the talents of cinematographer Greig Fraser (Rogue One), costume designers Jacqueline West (The Revenant) and Bob Morgan, production designer Patrice Vermette (Sicario), editor Joe Walker (Arrival) and creative consultant Kevin J. Anderson, who co-wrote the Dune prequel books